antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-standard2-rtw.md

 .NET Standard 2.0 has doubled the APIs since .NET Standard 1.x which means it's now much easier to port existing code from .NET Framework to .NET Standard.
-It also has a compatibility mode for referencing existing .NET Framework binaries from .NET Standard.
+It also adds a compatibility mode for referencing existing .NET Framework binaries from .NET Standard.
 This allows you to get started although not all of your dependencies have ported to .NET Standard yet.

 Virtually all .NET implementations have support for .NET Standard 2.0, including .NET Framework, .NET Core, and Xamarin.
 UWP support will come later this year.
-All these platform benefit from the added APIs and the compatibility mode, especially .NET Core and UWP which used to have a much more constrained API set.
+All these implementations benefit from the added APIs and the compatibility mode, especially .NET Core and UWP which used to have a much more constrained API set.

 **Are you building applications?** Then you should convert your business logic and UI independent code to .NET Standard.
-This ensures now matter where you business needs to go -- desktop, mobile, or cloud -- your code can largely come across for the ride.
+This ensures now matter where you business needs to go -- desktop, mobile, or cloud -- your code can come across for the ride.

 **Are you building NuGet packages**?
 Then move to .NET Standard 2.0.
 You get a lot of APIs without compromising on reach.
-And your consumers will love it to!
+And your consumers will love it too!

 Please let us know what you think in the comments below.